desktop/desktop/docs/process/labels.md

 As we work on new parts of the application, or refining existing workflows, we use these labels to track issues that arise as part of the development process.

-This label is intended to make searching for issue related to an epic easier, and a project board should be used to organize and prioritize the work within an epic around the relevant releases.
+This label is intended to make searching for issues related to an epic easier, and a project board should be used to organize and prioritize the work within an epic based on the upcoming release schedule.

-Each label should be cleaned up when the project board is closed, so they don't become overused and add noise to the issue tracker.
+Each label should be removed from the repository when the project board is closed, so these labels do not become overused and add noise to the issue tracker.

 |                              | Label name     |  Description |
 | ---------------------------- | -------------- |  ----------- |